 Vancouver wasn’t in our original travel plans; we were aiming for Portland.
 As it worked out – with our loose itinerary and last-minute changes – we ended up booking a place for an entire month!

-Because our long trip was a quick decision, we hadn’t done any research on what to do in Vancouver, WA.
+Because of our quick decision, we hadn’t done any research on what to do in Vancouver, WA.
+Naturally, we wondered if there were enough things to see in Vancouver to keep us entertained.

 History of Vancouver, WA